NIKITA77394/NIKITAXMUSIC/README.md

 ---

-The Alice Music Bot offers various commands to enhance your music experience on Telegram:
+The Nikita Music Bot offers various commands to enhance your music experience on Telegram:

 | Command                 | Description                                 |
 |-------------------------|---------------------------------------------|